clegoues/clg-scratch/smallcov/README.md

 ## Real Usage

 What you really want to do is run this all in `repairbox` automatically and in headless mode.
-There are two ways to do this, one that definitely works and one that should work soon:

-### Definitely works

-There is a Dockerfile in clg-scratch/ that will make a container with both `smallcov` and `mkconfig.sh` installed in `/opt/smallcov`:

-`cd ~/clg-scratch
-docker build -t clg/smallcov .`

-Then, from RepairBox:
+The latest RepairBox has a `smallcov.tool.yaml` that describes how to create a container with the `smallcov` tool installed (Chris says this should work; if not, ask him how to "install" a tool in RepairBox.
+To execute overall:

 `cd ~/RepairBox
 ./repairbox execute manybugs:php:2011-11-11-fcbfbea8d2-c1e510aea8 ~/clg-scratch/smallcov/mkconfig.sh --with smallcov`